Have you ever initiated a conversation to work through a conflict with someone? How did it go?

 Go over the facts:

-- Example: “Hey, do you have a few minutes to talk?
-Earlier today you said you would email the group by 5pm, but that didn’t happen, right?
+Example: “Hey, do you have a few minutes to talk?
+Earlier today you said you would email the group by 5pm.
+I haven’t seen it.
+Did you send it?"

 Explain how you interpret the facts: